The 13 Best Dip Belts

 Sizing

 Interestingly enough, most dip belts do not come in “sizes”.
-The belt size a manufacturer offers is THE size that the belt comes in.
+The belt size a manufacturer offers is the size that the belt comes in.

 This usually isn’t a problem since the dip belt “sits” on your waist more than it “attaches” to your waist.
 You can cinch the chain or strap just enough to the D-rings to ensure that the belt doesn’t slip off of you.
 It will never be so tight that even the biggest guys have to worry about it not fitting.